ydahal1/ydahal1/jokes.md

-Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+People are shocked to discover I have a police record but I love their greatest hits!

 [
-Wed Jun 25 00:29:21 UTC 2025
+Thu Jun 26 00:28:54 UTC 2025
  ]